MolecularCartography/Optimus/README.md

 ## Who needs this workflow?

-The workflow is developed for spatial mapping but can be useful in almost any study of LC-MS-based untargeted metabolomics.
+The workflow was initially developed for LC-MS-based metabolite cartography, but can be useful in almost any study of LC-MS-based untargeted metabolomics.
 It is developed to be open-source, sharable, and efficient enough to process hundreds of LC-MS runs in reasonable time.

 ## What it does?